yiwang/stjepang.github.io/_posts/2020-01-25-build-your-own-block-on.md

 ## A caching optimization

 Creating a [`Parker`](https://docs.rs/crossbeam/0.7.3/crossbeam/sync/struct.Parker.html) and `Waker` is not free — both of those incur the cost of an allocation, which is unfortunate.
-Can we improve that?
+Can we improve?

-Instead of constructing a `Parker`  and `Waker` per invocation of `block_on`, why not cache them in thread-local storage?
+Instead of constructing a `Parker`  and `Waker` on each invocation of `block_on`, why not cache them in thread-local storage?
 That way a thread will reuse the same instances across all invocations of `block_on()`:

 ```rust
 fn block_on<F: Future>(future: F) -> F::Output {